lb357/cmcfc/README.md

 > Early stage of development.

 ## Usage
-CMCFC creates minecraft datapack that can be assembled from C code.
-See `python main.py --help`
+CMCFC creates minecraft datapack that can be assembled from C code See `python main.py --help`

 ## Features